Skip to main content

 1. Open kafka-metrics-sumologic-telegraf.yaml in any editor and go to spec -> kafka -> template -> pod -> metadata -> annotations section.

-2. In the tags sections([inputs.jolokia2_agent.tags] and [inputs.disk.tags]), enter in values for the parameters marked with <<CLUSTER_NAME>>,<<ENVIRONMENT>> in the yaml file:
+2. In the tags sections([inputs.jolokia2_agent.tags] and [inputs.disk.tags]), enter values for the parameters marked with <<CLUSTER_NAME>>,<<ENVIRONMENT>> in the yaml file:

 • environment.
 Replace <<ENVIRONMENT>> with the deployment environment where the Kafka cluster identified by the value of servers resides.
-For example: dev, prod or qa.
-While this value is optional we highly recommend setting it.
+For example: dev, prod, or qa.
+While this value is optional, we highly recommend setting it.

 • messaging_cluster.
 Replace <<CLUSTER_NAME>> with a name to identify this Kafka cluster.
 This cluster name will be shown in the Sumo Logic dashboards.